“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 After that initial week, everything started changing.
 For the first time in my life, I woke up in the morning and didn't (for lack of better words) shit my brains out.
 I made it to work without the need to "go as soon as I get there or I'm going to die."

 My stool started turning from a brown sludge into nicely formed logs.
 I was going to the bathroom once per day.
 I had no gas and my shit didn't smell like a rotting corpse.
 In fact, for the first time ever, I even went a day without dropping a deuce.

 Since then, I've been trying to follow a strict ketogenic diet as treatment for my IBS.
 I've been very successful, but not perfect.

-I poop once or twice a day, usually a very nice log.
-If I have too much coffee, it will sometimes be watery, but it’s never an all day, uncomfortable ordeal.
-I’m officially down 30 pounds and am full of energy.
+Nowadays, I poop once or twice a day, usually a nice log.
+If I have too much coffee or fat, it will sometimes be watery, but it's not an all day, uncomfortable ordeal.
+I'm officially down 80 pounds and am full of energy.
 I go out on weekends, have dinner dates and do activities all without a supply of Imodium and the constant fear of shitting my pants.

 I am eternally grateful and hope that anyone else with this problem can help solve theirs!

 Just went onto keto in support of my partner, and can support your experience completely.
 I have had long term diarrhoea and bloating, and a pattern of needing to get up and eat numerous times through the night, more to alleviate a slight discomfort than due to hunger.
 Which at times led to chronic insomnia.
 All while eating a ‘healthy’ diet and being a fit person.
 After going on keto the changes have been remarkable.
 Firm stools, no bloating, and I now more often sleep right through the night than not.
 Amazing to discover something like this in my 50s!
 Life changing!!